Vegan Protein: A Simple Guide to Getting What You Need

 Let’s take a typical No Meat Athlete reader and see what this means for her, let’s a say a 140-pound runner.
 We’ll split the daily protein range for endurance athletes in the middle and aim for .59 grams of protein per pound of bodyweight:

 140 pounds * .59 grams/pound = 83 grams of protein per day

 Keep in mind that’s for a 140-pound endurance athlete, so you’ll need to plug in your own weight and, if you do a strength sport, use a different protein figure.

 But really, only 83 grams?

-All of this protein fuss — the incessant inquisition about where we get protein — is over 83 grams per day, even after adjusting for being an athlete?
+All of this protein fuss — the incessant inquisition about where we get protein — is about 83 grams per day, even after adjusting for being an athlete?
 (And if our 140-pound woman weren’t an athlete, she’d need only 50 grams to hit the RDA number!)

-What the pros say
+What the experts say about plant-based protein needs

 Before we move onto good vegan and vegetarian protein sources for getting this amount, let’s take a look at what some well-known and credentialed vegans say about protein.

 - In the documentary Forks Over Knives, China Study author Dr. T. Colin Campbell says that you need 8 to 10 percent of your calories to come from protein.
 (Keep in mind he’s not necessarily talking about athletes.)

 - Vegan Ironman Brendan Brazier, in his appearance on No Meat Athlete radio, says he eats about 15 percent protein when training for short events, and close to 20 percent protein during periods of heavy training (several hours per day) for long endurance events.